-- 1 Edit the Archive Agent startup file (strtup.aa). - On Linux, the startup file is located in /etc/opt/novell/messenger. - On Windows, the startup file is located in the Messenger Agent installation directory.
+1 Edit the Archive Agent startup file (strtup.aa).

+On Windows, the startup file is located in the Messenger Agent installation directory.
 You can edit the startup file from the Messaging Agent console.
-See "Controlling the Archive Agent from the Archive Agent Console" on page 147. - 2 On a Linux and Windows, remove the comment character (;) from the /dirreplicaaddr switch and provide the IP address of the eDirectory replica that you want the Archive Agent to access.
-On a NetWare server, this switch does not apply, because the eDirectory replica resides on the NetWare server. - 3 Scroll down to the bottom of the startup file. - 4 Comment out the /ldap switches.
+See "Controlling the Archive Agent from the Archive Agent Console" on page 174.

+2 On a Linux and Windows, remove the comment character (;) from the /dirreplicaaddr switch and provide the IP address of the eDirectory replica that you want the Archive Agent to access.

+On a NetWare server, this switch does not apply, because the eDirectory replica resides on the NetWare server.

+- 3 Scroll down to the bottom of the startup file. - 4 Comment out the /ldap switches.